shripalsoni04/nativescript-webview-interface/README.md

 If the function execution generates any error, the errorHandler will be called with the error.

 #### destroy()
-Use this method to clean up webview resources (eventListeners) to avoid memory leak.
+Use this method to clean up webviewInterface resources (eventListeners) to avoid memory leak.

 ### WebView API